 A Pre-IPO Problem

 The timing of The New Yorker investigation creates specific challenges for OpenAI.
-The company is preparing for a potential IPO in Q4 2026 at a valuation that could exceed $1 trillion, following a $122 billion funding round led by Amazon, Nvidia, and SoftBank.
+The company is preparing for a potential IPOIndexBox reports a Q4 2026 target — at a valuation that could exceed $1 trillion, following a $122 billion funding round co-led by SoftBank, MGX, TPG, and T. Rowe Price (announcement).
+Amazon invested up to $50B, Nvidia $30B, and SoftBank $30B (TechCrunch), with an additional $3B from retail investors.
+CNBC reported the round valued OpenAI at $852 billion.

 An IPO requires extensive disclosure, regulatory scrutiny, and investor confidence in management’s integrity.
+OpenAI CFO Sarah Friar has warned that the company lacks SOX-readiness and compliance infrastructure for public markets.
+OpenAI’s own risk disclosure to investors cites its unusual structure and ongoing litigation as material risks.
+Bloomberg‘s opinion desk argued the investigation directly threatens IPO valuation, and Fortune questioned whether the drama would hurt OpenAI’s IPO chances.
 The investigation’s core claim — that Altman has a “consistent pattern of lying” to board members and misrepresenting safety protocols — directly targets the trust foundation of a public offering.

 The New Yorker also reports allegations about Altman’s behavior before OpenAI.
-Multiple Y Combinator partners and founders claimed he was “effectively forced out” of his role as YC president in 2019, despite repeated public claims (and sworn depositions) that he was never fired.
+Multiple Y Combinator partners and founders claimed he was “effectively forced out” of his role as YC president in March 2019, despite repeated public claims (and sworn depositions) that he was never fired — though Paul Graham later disputed this characterization.
 Several Silicon Valley investors described a pattern of self-dealing in personal investments.
+(Inc.) Motley Fool listed the governance concerns among five things investors should know before the IPO.

 Altman’s Response